A Sunny Ending

 Gjendesheim - Oskampen

-Three years ago my dad and I took a trip to Norway.
-When you've got family abroad you just end up going to their place and never anywhere else so it was time to finally see more of Norway than Oslo.
+Three years ago, my dad and I took a trip to Norway.
+When you've got family abroad, you just end up going to their place and never anywhere else, so it was time to finally see more of Norway than Oslo.
 We met up in Bergen.
-I hopped on the back of his motorcycle and we zipped around for two weeks.
-There was one place in particular he wanted me to see called 'Sikkilsdalseter'.
-An old farmhouse surrounded by beautiful rolling hills he has visited as a kid.
+I hopped on the back of his motorcycle, and we zipped around for two weeks.
+There was one place in particular he wanted me to see called "Sikkilsdalseter," an old farmhouse surrounded by beautiful rolling hills he had visited as a kid.

 And there it was.
 Our last day on the trail.
 The day I had been dreading all week.
 I didn't want it to end.
 I just wanted to keep going.
-All morning I hiked far behind the other two, trying to soak up every scent, every view, and movement.
+All morning, I hiked far behind the other two, trying to soak up every scent, every view, and every movement.
 When would I be doing this again?
 How long would I have to go back to work to be able to head out again on a thru-hike?
 Where would I go?
-I didn't and I still don't have the answer for that, but I know it won't be long.
-I need to get back on trail asap.
-The trail is home.
+I didn't and I still don't have the answer to that, but I know it won't be long.

 We did it!